maryjohnben/GrubDash-Project/README.md

 The server is run locally on port localhost:5000/

 ##### **This project is a backend priortized work and may not have functional frontend or database to go with the project.
-The main purpose is to demonstrate RESTful API built using ExpressJS framework.
+The main purpose is to demonstrate RESTful API built using NodeJS in ExpressJS framework.